With iMazing, you can quickly copy files and folders between your computer and your device, with a USB cable or wirelessly.

-There are various ways of transferring files, each with its own set of advantages and disadvantages:
+There are various ways of transferring files, each with its own set of advantages and limitations:

-Using a combination of those methods lets you unleash your device's storage potential.
-For instance, you can use app transfer to copy movies you want to watch while you travel, and File System transfer to keep an safe copy of an important presentation.
+Use a combination of those methods to unleash your device's storage potential.
+For instance, you can copy movies to an app's Documents folder so you can watch them while you travel, or retrieve an important file from a backup of your device if it is lost.

 Download and install iMazing on your Mac or PC computer

 On iOS, each app has its own library of files called a sandbox.
-Some iOS apps, called file sharing apps, let you access their sandbox's Documents folder.
+Some iOS apps, labelled 'File Sharing' apps, let you access their sandbox's Documents folder.

-Files an folders that you copy in an App's Documents folder can be accessed directly from your device, and is ideal to transfer media files such as documents and videos that you want to view on the go.
+Files an folders copied to an App's Documents folder can be accessed directly from your device.
+This is ideal to transfer media files such as documents and videos that you want to view on the go.

 For more information, see How to transfer files and folders from a Mac or PC computer to an iPhone, iPad or iPod touch?